pdubslax/pdubslax.github.io/_posts/2024-10-21-mnf5-preview-week-7.md

 **76% - 11.08: Amon with Aplon (4-2) vs Slop (2-4)**

 Current state of affairs: Slop - down 42, kyler still on sidelines, binky in, james conner also there, much larger than Kyler, someone thought james was kyler's legal guardian.
 Scott: Kimani Vidal - 4 carries on the year, essentially good for 0 points, no idea how we couldn't find someone better than this.
-Whats the spell?
+What's that spell?
 A potential NAILBITER if the speed waddler is able to start zinging out a few tuddies to james.
 Hy's commitment to the multi year bit of thinking Kyler is a cornerstone worth building his team around may finally reach its expiration if he catches another sloppy L here.

 **52% - 0.85: Nabers?
 I hardly know hers (5-1) vs The Caledonian Creamer (2-4)**